-Check out where to see the cherry blossoms in DC and find the top spots for that picture-perfect blossom shot, both on and off the National Mall.
+Check out where to see the cherry blossoms in DC and find the top spots for that picture-perfect Instagram, both on and off the National Mall.

 You know spring has sprung in Washington, DC when the cherry blossoms appear and the National Cherry Blossom Festival begins.
 But capturing the perfect shot of a cherry blossom tree can be a daunting task.
 Expert photographers will tell you, the secret to taking a beautiful photo of these delicate marvels is a combination of the perfect scene and some good old-fashioned timing.
 For the blossoms, that time is during peak bloom, which the National Park Service has predicted as March 22-25.

 Grab your lens (camera or phone) and capture these world-famous trees from these ideal vantage points and see the likes on your feed blossom.

 Martin Luther King, Jr. Memorial

 Located on a four-acre site along the Tidal Basin, the Martin Luther King, Jr. Memorial is a can’t-miss stop if you’re making a loop on the banks of the Tidal Basin.
 The color from the pink and white blossoms will pop against the prominent 30-foot statue of the Civil Rights icon.

 Dating back nearly 400 years, the stone lantern is a serious #tbt.
 One of a pair – its twin resides at a Tokyo temple; the Japanese lantern was carved to honor the Third Shogun of the Tokugawa period.
 Each year, to mark the National Cherry Blossom Festival, the lantern is lit by the Cherry Blossom Princess representing the Embassy of Japan.